 Ask.
 If you are looking for something specific, ASK!
 If they don’t have what you’re looking for, don’t feel like you have to browse – just thank them and move on!

 If you’re looking for clothing, wear layers that allow you to try things on.
 Most garage sales don’t have anywhere to try on clothing.
 Layer a tank top or slim fitting shirt under your shirt, and consider a pair of exercise/bike shorts or other thin shorts under pants that would allow you to try on pants and shorts without needing privacy.
-You’ll also want a to wear a pair of shoes that are easy to slip off and on.
+Wear a pair of shoes that are easy to slip off and on.

 Go late for serious bargains.
 If you’re not looking for anything specific, you’ll definitely find the best bargains later in the day or on the last day.
 Towards the end of the sale, the sellers are likely looking to get rid of everything, so they’ll usually accept any reasonable deal or even just give things away so they don’t have to haul them back inside or to a donation center.

 Negotiate, but be respectful.
 It never hurts to ask if they’ll take less for an item or for purchasing multiple items.
 Most people will.
 But if they don’t, be respectful.
 If it’s an item you truly want, you’ll probably have to pony up the price.
 If the sale isn’t busy, you can always thank them and walk away – they may change their mind and accept your offer or compromise on price.
-You can always stop back later in the sale to see if they item is still there and if they are ready to take less at that point.
+Stop back later in the sale to see if they item is still there and if they are ready to take less at that point.
+You can even give them your phone number so they can contact you if the item doesn’t sell.
+Some sellers overvalue their belongings, but when they are still stuck with it at the end of the sale, its a reality check.

 Having your own garage sale?